AlineDamas/AlineDamas/README.md

 :books: I’m currently learning SQL, Pyhton, R and Power BI.

 :outbox_tray: 2022 Goals:
 I am looking to find a new job to help and assist with my knowledge on some project.To that end, I am currently undergoing training in Data Analytics through the Academy of Data Science.
 In this training, I am developing skills in data manipulation with Python, R, SQL and Power Bi.
 I hope to soon share my acquired knowledge here.
-As a professional, I hope to explore data as much as possible, to find solutions and results to help an institution or company.  :blush:
+As a professional, I hope to explore data as much as possible, to find solutions and good results .  :blush:

 ## About me